Cianan-M/Project2_NBA/README.md

   - Heatmap that compares these three values
 - Linear Regression of aformentioned variables:
   - With the independent variable being career length
-  - Plotted predicted values vs actual values fro career length
+  - Plotted predicted values vs actual values for career length

 ## Deliverables